Please visit Coronavirus (COVID-19) for the latest Operational updates.

 Pursuant to Chapter 28 of the Florida Statutes, the Clerk of the Circuit Court is the official recorder of all instruments that may, by law, be recorded in the county.
 The Clerk is required to record all instruments in one general series of books called the "Official Records."

-Any person preparing or filing a record for recordation in the official records may not include a social security number or a bank account, debit, charge, or credit card number in such document unless required by law.
+Any person preparing to record a document in the official records may NOT include a social security number or a bank account number, a debit card number, charge card number, or credit card number in such document unless required by law.

 The person has a right to request a county recorder to remove any social security number contained in an official record.
 The social security number that is requested to be removed must be found in an image or copy of an official record that is placed on a county recorder's publicly available Internet website or on a publicly available Internet website used by a county recorder to display public records, or otherwise made electronically available to the general public.